neelsmith/10MInutesOfJulia/docs/index.md

 This site hosts Pluto notebooks introducing basic features of the Julia language.

-you can read through in 10 minutes,
+You should be able to read through a notebook in 10 minutes or less, and use it as a starting point for experimenting with your own code.

 - Preqrequisites and [how to use this site](./howto/)